idaholab/moose/modules/tensor_mechanics/doc/content/documentation/modules/tensor_mechanics/VolumetricLocking.md

 \int_V \sigma(\bar{\epsilon})\bar{\delta \epsilon} dV - \int_V b \delta v dV - \int_{\partial V} t \delta v dA = 0
 \end{aligned}
 \end{equation}
-More details about this method can be found in section 8.6 of [citet:bower2009applied].
+More details about this method can be found in [Section 8.6](http://solidmechanics.org/Text/Chapter8_6/Chapter8_6.php) of [cite:bower2009applied].

 When finite strain formulation is used, the volumetric component of the strain is separated using the determinant of the deformation matrix.